A Remark on Random Vectors and Irreducible Representations: Proof of theorem 1.1

-We will see shortly that for $G$-orbits, the statement (ii) of Theorem 1 is just a special case of orthogonality relations for matrix coefficients of irreducible group representations (see e.g. \cite{Simon}).
+We will see shortly that for $G$-orbits, the statement (ii) of Theorem 1.1 is a special case of the above mentioned orthogonality relations for matrix coefficients (cf. Corollary 2.5).
 Let $V$ be a real $n$-dimensional representation of a compact Lie group $ G $.
 Let $ v \in S(V) $ and let $ H = G_v \subset G $ be a stationary subgroup of $v$.
-The Haar measure on $G$ induces unique up to a scalar multiplier $G$-invariant measure on a (left) factor-space $ G/H $ and hence on $G$-orbit $ \mathcal{U} = Gv \subset S(V) $ (cf. e.g. \cite{Leng}).
-Normalizing thus defined measure, we get a probability measure on $ \mathcal{U} $ that will be called below \emph{orbital (probability) measure}.
-For orbits in irreducible representations the statement (ii) of Theorem 1 can be read as
+The normalized Haar (probability) measure on $G$ induces unique up to a scalar multiplier $G$-invariant measure on a (left) factor-space $ G/H $ and hence on $G$-orbit $ \mathcal{O}_v = Gv \subset S(V) $ (cf. e.g. \cite{Leng}).
+Normalizing thus defined measure, one gets a probability measure $ \mu = \mu_{\mathcal{O}} $ on $ \mathcal{O} $ that will be called below \emph{orbital (probability) measure}.
+For orbits of irreducible representations the statement (ii) of Theorem 1.1 can be read as

 \begin{corollary} Let $ V $ be a real $n$-dimensional irreducible representation of a compact Lie group $ G $.
-Take an orbit of $ \mathcal{U} = Gv \subset S(V) $ of a unit vector $ v \in S(V) $ and let $\mu$ be the orbital probability measure on $ \mathcal{U} $.
+Take an orbit of $ \mathcal{O} = \mathcal{O}_v = Gv \subset S(V) $ of a unit vector $ v \in S(V) $ and let $\mu$ be the orbital probability measure on $ \mathcal{O} $.
 Then